2023 Most Popular Mathematics Bachelor's Degree Schools in Massachusetts

 Math majors at UMass Amherst take out an average of $25,157 in student loans while working on their Bachelor's Degree.

-Out of the 44 schools in Massachusetts that were part of this year’s ranking, Massachusetts Institute of Technology landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Massachusetts Institute of Technology is a great place for mathematics students working on their bachelor’s degree.
 MIT is a fairly large private not-for-profit school located in the city of Cambridge.

 Of the 117 students majoring in math at MIT, 59% are male and 41% are female.